-All field wiring must comply with NEC and all local code requirements.
+Field wiring must comply with NEC and all local codes.
 Size wire based on MCA (Minimum Circuit Amps) on the unit informative plate.
-Refer to Fig. 17 and unit label diagram for power wiring connections to the unit and equipment ground.
-Maximum wire size is no. 4 ga AWG (copper only) per pole on contactors and no. 2ga AWG (copper only) per pole on optional non-fused disconnect.
+See Fig. 16 and the unit label diagram for power wiring connections to the unit power terminal blocks and equipment ground.
+Maximum wire size is #2 ga AWG per pole.

 Provide a ground-fault and short-circuit over-current protection device (fuse or breaker) per NEC Article 440 (or local codes).
-Refer to unit informative data plate for MOCP (Maximum Over-current Protection) device size.
+Refer to unit informative data plate for MOCP (Maximum Overcurrent Protection) device size.

 All units except 208/230-v units are factory wired for the voltage shown on the nameplate.
-If the 208/230-v unit is to be connected to a 208-v power supply, the control transformer must be rewired by moving the black wire with the 1/4 in. female spade connector from the 230-v connection and moving it to the 200-v 1/4 in. male terminal on the primary side of the transformer.
+If the 208/230-v unit is to be connected to a 208-v power supply, the control transformer must be rewired by moving the black wire with the 1/4-in. female spade connector from the 230-v connection and moving it to the 200-v 1/4-in. male terminal on the primary side of the transformer.
 Refer to unit label diagram for additional information.
+Field power wires will be connected line-side pressure lugs on the power terminal block or at factory-installed option non-fused disconnect.

 Voltage to compressor terminals during operation must be within voltage range indicated on unit nameplate.
 On 3-phase units, voltages between phases must be balanced within 2% and the current within 10%.
 Use the following formula to determine the percent of voltage imbalance.
 Operation on improper line voltage or excessive phase imbalance constitutes abuse and may cause damage to electrical components.
-Such operation would invalidate any applicable Bryant warranty.
+Such operation would invalidate any applicable Carrier warranty.